allegroai/clearml-docs/docs/getting_started/mlops/mlops_best_practices.md

 - Run the actual code with `Task.init` call.
 This will create and auto-populate the Task in CleaML (including Git Repo / Python Packages / Command line etc.).
 - Register local / remote code repository with `clearml-task`.
 See [details](../../apps/clearml_task.md).

-Once you have a Task in ClearML, you can clone and edit its definitions in the UI, then launch it on one of our nodes with [ClearML Agent](../../clearml_agent.md).
+Once you have a Task in ClearML, you can clone and edit its definitions in the UI, then launch it on one of your nodes with [ClearML Agent](../../clearml_agent.md).

 ## Advanced Automation
 - Create daily / weekly cron jobs for retraining best performing models on.